zapyon/ffsnap2deb/README.md

 1. uninstall the Firefox snap
 2. add the repository for the Firefox debian package for Ubuntu
 3. pin Firefox to the deb version (see apt pinning for details)
+4. create configuration to ensure Firefox updates are performed usidn the deb, with automatic updates
-4. install Firefox from the deb.
+5. install Firefox from the deb.

 I have used it on several machines by now, without any problems.